Morflight/exrep/README.md

 Exrep is an expense report API built using Symfony 6.2 and PHP 8.1.
 The goal of this application is to provide a hands-on API that can be easily extended and customized using API Platform.

+Some sample code is also available using the AWS SDK, more on that later.

 ## Prerequisites

 To run this application, you need the following:

 - Docker
 - Docker Compose
+- Make
+- Git

 ## Getting Started